Travellers to Thailand shiver in unusual run of cool weather

 Forecasters say the cool temperatures could last until mid-February.

 On Thursday morning, areas across Thailand were feeling the cool, especially in the north.
-The Meteorological Department said temperatures in the north and northeast dropped as low as 8degC, while on the mountains they hit 2degC.
+The Meteorological Department said temperatures in the north and northeast dropped as low as 8C, while on the mountains they hit 2C.

-The past few weeks have been particularly enjoyable for many people in Bangkok, where high temperatures in the summer can rise to 35-40degC.
+The past few weeks have been particularly enjoyable for many people in Bangkok, where high temperatures in the summer can rise to 35-40C.

-Thursday saw a slight rise in temperatures in the city, but the lows were still measured at 19-21degC.
+Thursday saw a slight rise in temperatures in the city, but the lows were still measured at 19-21C.

 For some, the cooler temperatures are a welcome reprieve.